Skip to main content

 Frequently asked questions about secure file collaboration

-End-to-end encryption ensures that only authorized users can access shared files during collaboration.
+End-to-end encryption ensures that only authorised users can access shared files during collaboration.
 When files are encrypted end-to-end, they are encrypted before they leave the sender's device and remain encrypted until they reach the recipient's device.
 This means that even if someone intercepts the files during transmission, they will not be able to decrypt them.

 Explore related resources